Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

             - You can also define the allowed IP ranges
             - This generates a connection string
             - When you are linking to the Azure storage explorer, you can select Shared access signature instead of the keys

+- **Storage account access tiers**
+    - Hot (frequent, default), Cool and Archive
+    - Size based pricing: First 50TB is expensive then then next 450 and over 500 TB
+    - You can select these settings: `storage account || configuration`
+    - You can also change the tier for a particular data object e-g `storage account resource > images container > change tier`